usmansbk/blog-draft/markdowns/redux.md

 Our reducer is not pure because it modifies the state each time it is called.
 We need our application to be as predictable as possible.

-Let us go ahead and convert our reducer into a pure function by returning a new state each time an action is performed.
+Let's go ahead and convert our reducer into a pure function by returning a new state each time an action is performed.

 ```js
 function todoReducer(todos, action) {